toniov/es-fixtures/README.md

 es-fixtures clear my_index my_type
 ```

+### options

-By default it will run in local, but `host` can be specified.
-Also logging level can be specified setting `log`, by default it will be off.
+- `-h` By default it will run in local, but `host` can be specified.
+- `-l` Also logging level can be specified setting `log`, by default it will be off
+- `-i` Incremental mode for `load` method, by default insert random `_id`
+- `-v` Specify Elasticsearch API version, it should work without setting it, but could be good to set it just in case in the future the API changes

 For example: